 Why Accuracy Matters

-While rounding can be convenient, it's important to consider the context in which you're making the conversion.
+While rounding can be convenient, it helps to consider the context in which you're making the conversion.
 For casual estimations, rounding to the nearest whole number might be sufficient.
-However, in situations where precision is critical, such as in scientific calculations, engineering projects, or detailed travel plans, using the full conversion factor and avoiding rounding is essential.
+On the flip side, in situations where precision is critical, such as in scientific calculations, engineering projects, or detailed travel plans, using the full conversion factor and avoiding rounding is essential.

 Real-World Examples